Tenant Move Out Checklist

 Making Record of the Property’s Condition

-When it’s time to inspect the premises, document your findings in multiple ways.
+When it’s time to inspect the premises, document all findings in multiple ways.
 First, take pictures of the condition of the property.
 There should be a signed and dated set of photos for both the landlord and the tenant.

 Incomplete Checklist or Damages

-What to do if the Tenant Leaves Property Behind
+What To Do if the Tenant Leaves Property Behind

 If a tenant leaves property behind, the landlord should take the following action:

-• Prepare an inventory of the belongings left behind.
+• Take inventory of belongings left behind

-• Safely store all items.
+• Safely store all items

 For more information on abandoned property, click here.